RadioButton — Smart UI JavaScript API

 """"

-<smart-radio-button group-name='Group'></smart-radio-button>
+<smart-radio-button group-name="Group"></smart-radio-button>

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-let groupName = radiobutton.groupName;
+const groupName = el.groupName;

 Gets or sets the HTML content contained within the widget.
 Setting this property updates the widget’s inner HTML structure, while getting it returns the current HTML markup inside the widget.
 Use this property to dynamically modify or retrieve the widget’s content.